5 Steps for Getting Through Any Difficult Situation

 3. Never let other people dictate your reality.
 Grief and loss are part of life.
 I know a man named John James, the founder of the Grief Recovery Institute, who discovered while walking through the death of his infant son that every bit of information he'd been given about grief was wrong.

 "Time heals all wounds," "You should be over it by now," "You have to keep busy," and "I know how you feel" were all the things people said to him as he suffered his own unique grief and sense of loss.
 Outraged by this revelation, John made it his own personal mission to see to it that these misconceptions be smashed and began to reach out to other people in his community (and eventually the world) to redefine how we deal with grief and loss.

 What he discovered was that all of the stuff people were putting on us in order to deal with things like death or divorce or even getting fired from jobs that we loved—all of this stuff wasn't our stuff; it was their stuff.
 So, you know what?
 We need to let them have that stuff back so that we no longer owned it.
 So that they could no longer dictate our reality.

 Because there is no timeline for grief and loss.
 And there is no right or wrong way to do it.
 We need only never be so consumed by it that we stop living.

-The trick is to not let this profound sadness get in the way of my sitting and laughing with my employees, or loving my children, or, or attending some God-awful show with my wife (Joke.
-That was a JOKE.
+The trick is not to let this profound sadness get in the way of my sitting and laughing with my employees, or loving my children, or attending some God-awful show with my wife.
+(Joke.
+That was a joke.
 I love going places with my wife; I really do.
-I'm just not as big a fan of musical theater as she is).
+I'm just not as big a fan of musical theater as she is.)

-My point is that life goes on, sure, but it is My Life, and I am allowed to experience grief in whatever way it manifests itself as long as I understand that there are also things I can do – actions I can take – to insure that I am not crippled by sadness and loss.
+My point is that life goes on, sure, but it is my life, and I am allowed to experience grief in whatever way it manifests itself as long as I understand that there are also things I can do—actions I can take—to ensure that I am not crippled by sadness and loss.